-Danny took his share of abuse for the Celtics fortunes over his first 3 years on the job.
-When he became the Celtics GM he said that he had a 5 year plan to rebuild the Celtics and get them back to contention.
+Danny has taken his share of abuse for the Celtics fortunes over the past 3 years.
+When he came to the job he said that he had a 5 year plan to rebuild the Celtics and get them back to contention.
 His plan was to gather "chips" and then trade them for established stars.
 Many fans were disillusioned with the "youth movement" and felt that the Celtics were years away from contending, if ever.
 But what most of us forgot was Danny's initial vision of gathering trading chips.
 Some of his moves were lateral but others were trading one chip for another just slightly more valuable financially or on the court or that would give us a draft pick he could parlay into a player or use as a chip.
-Here is a look at Danny's road to building the team that won Banner 17.
+Here is a look at Danny's road to building the team that has everyone so excited now.

 Danny traded Darius Songaila to Sacramento and received 2 second round pics in return.
 These picks were used to draft Brandon Hunter in 2003 and Orien Greene in 2005.
 This move didn't really amount to much as Hunter was taken in the expansion draft and Greene was placed on waivers so it was more or less a dead end move.

 In Danny's first draft, he picked Troy Bell at #16 and Dahntay Jones at #20.
 He then traded these two players for Marcus Banks, who was picked 13th and Kendrick Perkins, who was picked 27th.
-Obviously, Banks was a mistake because he didn't work out in Boston and bounced around the league, never quite showing any sign of realizing his potential.
-Perk, on the other hand, became one of the top defensive centers in the NBA and was a starter on the team that won Banner 17.
-Perk's interior defense was key to controlling the Lakers' inside attack and limiting their effectiveness inside.
+Obviously, Banks was a mistake because he didn't work out in Boston and now isn't working out in Phoenix.
+Perk, on the other hand, is poised to become a top center in the NBA and is key to the Celtics hopes for this season.

 In 2003, Danny signed Mike James as a free agent to a one year contact worth $640,000.
 James averaged 10.7 points and 4.4 assists while he was with the Celtics.